The Perfect Loaf

 Olive Oil Brings Richness and Helps The Crackers Crisp

-Olive oil is the ideal fat for these seeded sourdough discard crackers, because you want to take advantage of its 100% fat content and taste it in the finished product.
+Olive oil is the ideal fat for these seeded sourdough discard crackers, because you want to take advantage of its 100% fat content and taste it in the finished product (just like in sourdough discard granola).
 While crackers don’t need fat, adding a bit will make your crackers richer in flavor (aka more delicious), not to mention help them crisp up in the oven.

 Baked sourdough crackers.